chenlize96/pacman/README.md

 ## Team Dog
 https://pacman-final-team-dog.herokuapp.com/

-Please use W, A, S, D to move the pacman.
+Please use W, A, S, D or Arrow keys to move the pacman.

 Team Lead: Lize Chen